-A futuristic survival game where you parasitically control a complex interstellar spaceship in a galaxy whose inhabitants are aware of their simulated nature.
+Oh hey.
+Mugalo. we're jun & pate.
+This is basically a futuristic survival/simulation game where you parasitically control people (and their spaceships) in a galaxy whose inhabitants are aware of their simulated nature.
 Peace and order have been torn apart by the nacho wars, and trillions of souls are fumbling through the chaos of migration.
-Survive unfolding events, navigate the stars, and to get to Lilith - a planet of milk and honey.
+Survive unfolding events, navigate the stars, and get to Lilith - a planet of milk and honey.

 No articles were found matching the criteria specified.
 We suggest you try the article list with no filter applied, to browse all available.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.